 - 4. Design for a 1⁄4 to 1⁄2 mile radius of diverse, multi-use development that provides basic services and amenities in convenient locations on site within this radius.
 Design to encourage walking, biking and non-auto use within this radius.
 This means at a minimum grocery store, pharmacy, one restaurant per 600 employees, hotel, cultural/art/recreation facility, daycare facility, park space, and trail access. - 5.
-Complete a Level of Service analysis or cycling and walking to ensure a Level B or better grade for all sidewalks, paths, roads and intersections.
-Include at least the following metrics in the analysis: safety, accessibility (e.g., obstructions in sidewalk, mid-block access), convenience (e.g., shortest path, minimal wait at intersections), signage and navigation, parking availability and convenience, and comfort. - 6.
-Survey of Baylands employee home ZIP codes shows annual progress toward creating a local workforce and an average one-way commute of less than 7.3 miles, which is 50% of the San Mateo County average.
-Promote and facilitate ride-sharing, electric
+Complete a Level of Service analysis for cycling and walking to ensure a Level B or better grade for all sidewalks, paths, roads and intersections.
+Include at least the following metrics in the analysis: safety, accessibility (e.g., obstructions in sidewalk, mid-block access), convenience (e.g., shortest path, minimal wait at intersections), signage and navigation, parking availability and convenience, and comfort.
+Accessibility is defined by building code and is meant to apply to all public ways such that people of all mobilitites can benefit from the experience. - 6.
+Survey of Baylands employee home ZIP codes shows annual progress toward creating a local workforce and an average one-way commute of less than 7.3 miles, which is